CU-2021AM-GDP-T1/rollstiffnesscontrol-enhancehandling-matlabsimulink/README.md

 Repository for Cranfield University, 2021 Automotive Mechatronics, Group Design Project Team 1, Topic : Roll Stiffness Control for Enhanced Handling of Performance Vehicles

 ## Starting Information
-Resources for getting started with Version Control with MATLAB and SimulinkGet the remote GitHub repository cloned to your local folder
-Watch this video on how to do it, starting at 1m6s: https://youtu.be/O7A27uMduo0?t=66After
+Resources for getting started with Version Control with MATLAB and Simulink Get the remote GitHub repository cloned to your local folder Watch this video on how to do it, starting at 1m6s: https://youtu.be/O7A27uMduo0?t=66After

 After cloning the project, you will see that the file are organized via a Project, within MATLAB, open the  PRJ file and make use of the functionalities shown in the below link.